 What to do Before You Begin Learning

-It is very important to undertake the following steps before plunging head-first into your studies.
-Initially these steps might feel cumbersome, however over time they will become an important and integral part of your study regime that will strengthen your resolve and enhance the learning experience.
+Initially, these steps might feel cumbersome, however, over time, they will become an important and integral part of your study regime that will strengthen your resolve and enhance the learning experience.

 Setting smart study goals is always the very first place to begin your journey towards mastering any subject area.

-Your goals should be set by following the SMART FOR ME process of goal setting.
-Your goals must therefore be specific, measurable, attainable, realistic, timed, focused, optimistic, ready, meaningful and exciting.
+Your goals should be established by following the SMART FOR ME process of goal setting.
+Your goals must, therefore, be specific, measurable, attainable, realistic, timed, focused, optimistic, ready, meaningful and exciting.

-Following on from this, you should also put into place a rewards system that will help motivate you as you achieve the various steps of your goals successfully.
-Simply, reward yourself each time you move a step along your journey towards attaining your objectives.
+You should also put into place a rewards system that will help keep you motivated as you reach certain milestones.
+Only, reward yourself each time you move a step along your journey toward attaining your objectives.
 However, please be careful not to allow this reward process to distract you from your goal or from the remainder of the actions you must take to bring your objectives to fruition.

-Once you have set your goals, it is a good idea to future-pace the outcome you will now be working towards.
-Do this by closing your eyes and seeing yourself already having achieved your goal at some point in the future.
-Now, gradually pace yourself back in time, slowly to the present moment while envisioning all the steps you took that allowed you to attain this goal.
+Once your goals have been set, it’s a good idea to future-pace the outcome you will now be working towards.
+Do this by closing your eyes and seeing yourself as having already achieved your goal at some point in the future.
+Now, gradually pace yourself back toward the present — envisioning all the steps you took that helped you to attain this goal.

 Calm Your Mind and Relax Your Body

-As you enjoy the bliss of this relaxed state you now find yourself in, slowly bring to mind a positive and successful learning experience that you once went through.
-Make sure that this memory represents an empowering learning experience where you successfully overcame an obstacle or challenges that eventually lead to a positive and outstanding result — making you feel intelligent, creative and in control of your destiny.
+As you bathe within a state of relaxation, slowly bring to mind a positive and successful learning experience.
+Make sure that this memory represents an empowering learning experience where you successfully overcame an obstacle or challenge that eventually led to a positive and outstanding result.

-Take the time to close your eyes and visualize this experience utilizing the power of all your senses.
-See what it was like, hear the sounds, feel the emotions, taste the aura of the moment and smell the scent of the feelings that made this learning experience stand-out in your mind.
-Now, take the time to intensify this experience even further by enhancing your sensory memory of this period in ways that will promote excitement and invigorate your body.
+Take the time to close your eyes and visualize this experience.
+See what it was like, hear the sounds, feel the emotions, taste the aura of the moment and smell the scent of the feelings that made this learning experience unforgettable.
+Now, take the time to intensify this experience even further by enhancing your sensory memory of this moment.

 An anchor is something that can be attached to your body.
-It is basically a place you tap or touch yourself each and every time you experience the feelings of this enhanced learning state.
+It is basically a place you tap or touch yourself each time you experience the feelings that bring about this enhanced learning state.

-At the same time while you are tapping your body, utilize a word to describe this experience such as yes or “I am in my zone“.
+While tapping your body, utilize a word to describe this experience such as “yes” or “I am in my zone.”
 Vocally shout this word or phrase as you tap or touch a part of your body — repeating for several minutes.

-When this process is completed successfully, you will have entered your ideal learning state, which will promote a deeper and far more accelerated process of learning.
+When this process is completed successfully, you will have entered your ideal learning state.

-Each time you repeat this process you will enhance this memory, and eventually all you will need to do to put yourself into this enhanced and ideal learning state is simply trigger the anchor you originally created.
+Each time you repeat this process, you will enhance this memory.
+Eventually, you will just need to trigger the anchor you originally created to put yourself into this ideal learning state.

-The simple act of touching or tapping this specific part of your body while verbalizing your trigger-word out loud, will automatically put you into your ideal learning state.
+The simple act of touching or tapping this particular part of your body while verbalizing your trigger-word out loud will automatically put you into your ideal learning state.